nidone/AI-Safety-Project/methodology.md

 1. Ask same Query to different LLMs to be evaluated.
 2. Generate evaluation prompt which includes: (i) the Query, (ii) each LLM's resopnse, (iii) Evaluation Criteria and (iv) Scoring Rubric, for each combination of Query and LLM.
-3. Send the evaluation prompt to another, usually smarter "Scorer LLM" (In this case GPT 4o)
+3. Send the evaluation prompt to another, usually smarter "Scoring LLM" (In this case GPT 4o)
-4. Scorer LLM decides the score for each LLM's answer (from 1 to 5, where 5 is the best)
+4. Scoring LLM decides the score for each LLM's answer (from 1 to 5, where 5 is the best)

 Here is an example of how scoring works.
 <div style="overflow-x: auto;">